Things to do in Florence

 This auspicious day dedicated to the St. Joseph is marked by Italians as a day to celebrate all fathers.
 The Florentines say ‘Babbo’ as a term of endearment for their fathers.
 This time in March, the pastry shops of Florence have a special treat- the ‘frittelle’ sweet fried dough balls.

-A simple vegetarian local dish, this pasta is tossed in mushroom sauce made of two types of mushrooms found locally - truffle and porcini.
-This dish can be found practically anywhere in Florence, but Trattoria Ponte Vecchio does it best, and you can make reservations here.
+A simple vegetarian local dish, this pasta is tossed in mushroom sauce made of two types of mTrattoria Ponte Vecchioushrooms found locally - truffle and porcini.
+This dish can be found practically anywhere in Florence, but Trattoria Ponte Vecchio does it best.

 No matter what, trying gelato in Italy is a necessity.
 Florence has its own eccentric gelato tradition.
 The concept of homemade gelato is quite famous in the city and the flavors used in gelato here can range from brilliant to bizarre.
-Try gelato at Gelateria La Carraia.
+Try gelato at Gelateria La Caraia.

 Widely recognized for being a popular appetizer, Crostini is made using Tuscan bread topped with different sauces, purees, or vegetable salsas.
 Easily available at any restaurant, the dish often has bread with assorted toppings.

 Schiacciata is a savory, flavorsome bread famous in Florence.
 Resembling the focaccia bread, Schiacciata needs the use of salt and oil in its preparation.
 It can be plainly eaten as a snack by itself or as a part of a sandwich.
-Visit All'antico Vinaio to have some of the best Schiacciata in Florence.
+Visit All'antico Vinaio to have some of the best Schiacciata in Florence.https://www.allanticovinaio.com/

-Florence Essentials in March
+Florence in March: Essentials

-Where to Stay in Florence in March
+Where to stay in Florence in March

-What to pack
+What to pack?

-Getting Around
+Getting around

 Since the main attractions of Florence are all near each other, you will mostly be walking around the scenic cobbled Florentine streets.
 For longer journeys, here is a list of public transport options in Florence:

-• Trams: The Florence Tramway network has two operational lines, one to the commune of Scandicci and the second to the Florence Airport.
+- By trams: The Florence Tramway network has two operational lines, one to the commune of Scandicci and the second to the Florence Airport.

-• Bikes: Bicycles and scooters come in handy if you want to quickly zip around the city.
+- By bikes: Bicycles and scooters come in handy if you want to quickly zip around the city.
 Available for rentals even for short durations of time, these are economical modes of transport for local travel.

-• Pre-book your museum tickets: March is not the peak tourist season in Florence but the entry line in front of popular attractions will still be humongous.
+- Pre-book your museum tickets: March is not the peak tourist season in Florence but the entry line in front of popular attractions will still be humongous.

-• If you are landing at Pisa Airport, avoid taking a costly taxi and take a bus or train ride to the Florence city center.
+- If you are landing at Pisa Airport, avoid taking a costly taxi and take a bus or train ride to the Florence city center.

-• Italian cuisine is not limited to pizza and pasta.
+- Italian cuisine is not limited to pizza and pasta.
 Try Tuscan specialties and explore the unique taste of each dish, like the Lampredotto sandwich or the Castagnaccio cake.

-• Cross the Arno River to the Southern part of Florence, to see a whole new side of the city.
+- Cross the Arno River to the Southern part of Florence, to see a whole new side of the city.

-• Understand the street numbering system of Florence before you head out to explore the city.
+- Understand the street numbering system of Florence before you head out to explore the city.

 FAQs